mincong-h/mincong-h.github.io/_posts/2016-05-19-massindexer-in-hibernate-search.md

 ---
 layout:         post
 title:          "MassIndexer in Hibernate Search"
 date:           2016-05-19 19:00:00 +0100
 categories:     [hibernate-search]
 tags:           [hibernate-search]
+excerpt:        >
+  In this article, I'll focus on how batch indexing is implemented in Hibernate Search.
 redirect_from:
   - /hibernate-search/2016/05/19/massindexer-in-hibernate-search/
 ---

-In this chapitre, I'll focus on how batch indexing is implemented in hibernate search via the package `org.hibernate.search.batchindexing`.
+In this article, I'll focus on how batch indexing is implemented in hibernate search via the package `org.hibernate.search.batchindexing`.
 These details can be found in GitHub - Hibernate/hibernate-search, under folder